WHMCS/developer-docs/hooks-reference/addon.md

 ## AddonUnsuspended

-Executes when a product addon is being unsuspended and set to Active status.
+Executes when an addon is unsuspended.

 #### Parameters